David Welch (horticulturist)

 David Welch (13 December 1933 – 18 September 2000) was a British horticulturist.
-He is credited with Aberdeen's success in the Britain in Bloom award during his 22-year tenure as Aberdeen District Council's director of parks between 1967 and 1989.
+He worked at local authorities in Blackpool and Bebington before working as Aberdeen Corporation's director of parks from 1967 for 22 years, during which he is credited with Aberdeen's success in the Britain in Bloom award.
+Following his departure from the council, he was chief executive of the Royal Parks Agency from 1992, where he notably oversaw the distribution of flowers left for Diana, Princess of Wales after her death.

+The David Welch Winter Gardens in Duthie Park, Aberdeen, and Beautiful Scotland in Bloom's David Welch Memorial Award for Something Special are named after him.

 Early life and education

 David Welch was born on 13 December 1933 in Burton Joyce, Nottinghamshire and he was raised by his mother from infancy along with his brother following his father's death.
 He had an eye condition which limited his close-range vision, influencing his choice of career as a gardener.
 He studied Parks and Recreation at the University of Reading.

 Career

 In 1951, at the age of 16, Welch worked as an apprentice for Nottingham City Council, ultimately working in the parks department for nine years in total.
 In 1955, he started two years of training at Wisley Garden and from 1959, he worked at Blackpool.
 From May 1963, he worked at Bebington Corporation as the parks superindendent.